 There are many interesting laws in Nebraska.
 For example, in the late 1800s, a law created in Lehigh, Nebraska, prohibited merchants from selling doughnut holes.
 One lawmaker claimed doughnut holes were a waste and believed that by selling the middle of the doughnut that bakers were trying to make an undue profit.
 This law was repealed in the late 1990s, but these tasty round treats are still hard to come by in the town of Lehigh.

 Choice Home Warranty is our top pick for coverage for Nebraska residents.
 Choice has more than 10 years of experience helping homeowners insure their properties, won't deny coverage if systems/appliances are old and offers emergency services 24/7.

 As for a home warranty, the state of Nebraska does not regulate it in any way.
 Only vehicle service contracts are regulated under state laws.
 Other service contracts are exempt from regulation as insurance.

 Final words about a home warranty in Nebraska

 For those homeowners who would like to purchase a home warranty in Nebraska, there are multiple options available on the market.
-Finding a home warranty company that operates in Nebraska is not an issue, but selecting the best home warranty plan may take some time and effort.
+Finding a home warranty company that operates in Nebraska is not an issue, but selecting the finest home warranty coverage may take some time and effort.
 ReviewHomeWarranties.com has collected all the necessary information for a homeowner to make an educated choice in a minimal amount of time with minimal effort.